 'I graduated in June and am now an employee at Exact Business Software with a starters position as a supporter.
 This company develops software so corporations can keep track of their orders, products and stock.
-Next year I will be able to work as an User Experience (UX) researcher in the company.
-Due to my master degree in Applied Cognitive Psychology I am well prepared to conduct usability tests.
+Next year I will be able to work as a User Experience (UX) researcher in the company.
+Due to my master's degree in Applied Cognitive Psychology, I am well prepared to conduct usability tests.
 The master was challenging and broadened my horizon.'

 Our bachelor’s programme prepares you for a master in Psychology.
 We strongly recommend you to finish a master’s programme, so you can start working as a psychologist.
 Graduates of our programme have been accepted to top universities in Europe and abroad.

 How can we help you make the transition to the world of work?